open-source-tabletop/cadence-wargame-system/collections/_modules/respawn.md

 #### Objectives

 - Each team scores 7 Victory Points if they control the central objective at the end of a round.
 - Each team scores 1 Victory Point each time they kill an enemy character.
+This is increased to 2 Victory Points if they are within 3 inches of the control objective.